fbpx

 Later Life

-Mary Jane Arnold lived for many years in Mokelumne Hill and then attended the College of the Pacific in Sacramento.
+Mary Jane Arnold lived for many years in Mokelumne Hill.
+She eventually attended the College of the Pacific in Sacramento.
 She married John Arnold and they lived in several locations in California before settling permanently in Lakeport, NY.
 Mary Jane Arnold died in 1936.

 Share with Others!